Douglas College > Student Services > Financial > Financial Aid > Awards > Health Sciences awards

 MPA Society Psychiatric Nursing Award of Distinction in

-MPA Society PNUR Award of Distinction application
+MPA Society PNUR Award of Distinction in PSR Application

 Established in 2014, by the MPA Society, this annual award supports and recognizes Douglas College Psychiatric Nursing students who show initiative and innovation in the field of Psychosocial Rehabilitation (PSR) and Recovery in mental health.
 MPA Society has been supporting and housing individuals with mental health and substance use issues through a wide range of services in Metro Vancouver since 1971.
 They are passionate about promoting the self-determination of people who experience mental health challenges.
 MPA believes that self-determination that will ultimately result in positive and successful integration of these individuals into our communities.
 The intent of this Award is to recognize and reward individuals who excel in their overall psychiatric nursing studies (classroom and clinical practice courses).
 MPA views these awards as an investment in the post-secondary education of individuals interested in the psychiatric nursing profession.
 The awards provide recipients with access to education and relationships within the Psychiatric Nursing field.